blog page

 What is MARPE?

-MARPE is a more advanced form of expansion that uses temporary orthodontic mini screws placed into the palate.
-These screws help anchor the expander directly to the bone rather than relying only on the teeth.
+MARPE is a more advanced expansion method using mini screws placed in the palate.
+This anchors the appliance to bone rather than just teeth.

-*Tooth extractions after this brace has achieved expansion are sometimes necessary to avoid gum recession in certain individulas.
+⚠️ Tooth extractions may sometimes be needed after expansion to avoid gum recession in certain individuals.

 Best suited for:

-Typically from around late teens and some young adults, depending on bone maturity
+Typically late teens up to 25, depending on bone maturity

 Key features: